Caio Collet: 2025 season

 Collet re-signed with HMD Motorsports for the 2025 season.
 He started the season with third in Saint Petersburg but retired in Barber Motorsports Park with a throttle issue.
-This was followed by a second place finish in Indianapolis, and replicated this result with another runner-up finish in Detroit.
+This was followed by a second-place finish in Indianapolis, and replicated this result with another runner-up finish in Detroit.
 After a third place in Gateway Motorsports Park, Collet earned his win at Road America, having passed Dennis Hauger with five laps to go.
 He continued his momentum with another second place in Mid-Ohio, having failed to challenge Hauger throughout the race.
 He proceeded to have a dominant weekend in the Laguna Seca double-header, taking pole and a lights-to-flag victory in both races which hauled him into title contention against Hauger.
 He earned a third straight pole in Portland, but lost out to a fast starting Hauger at the start, ultimately having to settle for second place.
 A failure to make the rostrum in the final two races effectively his title hopes; nevertheless Collet finished the season runner-up to Hauger by 72 points, taking three wins, three poles and nine podiums.

 Formula One

 In 2019, Collet was signed by the Renault Sport Academy.
 He had his first taste of a Formula One car in the 2012 Lotus E20, during a demo run at Ibirapuera Park.
 Collet was included in the academy's line-up when it was rebranded to the Alpine Academy in 2021.
-At the start of 2023, Collet was dropped from the academy.
+At the start of 2023, he was dropped from the academy.
 Despite that, Collet explained that he was "still linked to Alpine" and is "still in contact".